 At one time, Bunny’s life seemed perfect.
 After her husband retired from the professional tennis circuit, where they traveled with their two children around the world, they packed up and moved to paradise, Florida.
 But when their sixteen-year-old daughter was diagnosed with cancer, paradise quickly turned into a nightmare.

 As the family drifted apart, Bunny put her faith in God and fought for her daughter’s life.
-Turtle Shells: Heading Through Cancer, a mother’s gripping memoir, is sure to tug at heart strings as she recounts her daughter’s battle against brain cancer and her fight to be happy again.
+Letting Nicki Go, a mother’s gripping memoir, is sure to tug at heart strings as she recounts her daughter’s battle against brain cancer and her fight to be happy again.